Reading time 12 minutes

 Ultimately, a clean stable benefits everyone involved, giving the stable owner more time to attend to other tasks beyond the daily routine, such as fence repairs, arena maintenance, manure management, and paddock care.

-As you can see, with a little creativity, spending a rainy weekend in the stable without riding can be a fulfilling and productive experience.
+As you can see, with a little creativity, spending a rainy weekend at the yard without riding can be a fulfilling and productive experience.